Oligohydramnios

 Oligohydramnios is a medical condition in pregnancy characterized by a deficiency of amniotic fluid, the fluid that surrounds the fetus in the abdomen, in the amniotic sac.
+The limiting case is anhydramnios, where there is a complete absence of amniotic fluid.
 It is typically diagnosed by ultrasound when the amniotic fluid index (AFI) measures less than 5 cm or when the single deepest pocket (SDP) of amniotic fluid measures less than 2 cm.
 Amniotic fluid is necessary to allow for normal fetal movement, lung development, and cushioning from uterine compression.
 Low amniotic fluid can be attributed to a maternal, fetal, placental or idiopathic cause and can result in poor fetal outcomes including death.
 The prognosis of the fetus is dependent on the etiology, gestational age at diagnosis, and the severity of the oligohydramnios.

 The opposite of oligohydramnios is polyhydramnios, or an excess of amniotic fluid.

+Background

+Amniotic fluid is a clear, watery substance that surrounds the fetus.
+It helps to maintain a constant temperature around the fetus, cushion it from injury, and allows for proper fetal movement and organ development.
+The cause of anhydramnios is not always clear, but several factors can contribute to its development such as fetal renal abnormalities or placental insufficiency.
+Untreated anhydramnios can lead to serious complications for the baby, including pulmonary hypoplasia or skeletal deformities.

 Etiology

 The amount of amniotic fluid available is based on how much fluid is produced and how much is removed from the amniotic sac.
 In the first trimester, the main sources of amniotic fluid are fetal lung secretions, transportation of maternal plasma across the fetal membranes, and the surface of the placenta.
 By the second trimester, the fetal kidneys start to produce urine which becomes the main source of the amniotic fluid for the remainder of the pregnancy.

 The development of oligohydramnios may be idiopathic or have a maternal, fetal, or placental cause.